jojogamerCt/meow/README.md

 ## Captcha solver

+RapidApi service is no longer working.
 To get **local captcha solver** you should get this running https://github.com/qqqwda/pokemeow-captcha-api and then change in **config.ini**
  ```plaintext
 predict_captcha_url=http://localhost:5000/predict